 While the official release date for the final version of Android O is still unknown, as we've seen in the years before, we got a glimpse into Android O at the Google I/O Developer conference during the keynote on May 17.
-The public beta has just been made available, and the second Developer Preview has arrived.
-Here's how to download and install them.
+The fourth developer preview is now available.
+Here's how to download and install it.

 Google has posted the new release timeline on their developer site, which tells us that the final release of Android 8.0 is expected in Q3 2017.
 Before that happens though, you will be able to install and try the Developer Preview and the public beta.